-For the estimation of LGDs of corporate loan as well as floor plan financing portfolios, TISCO Bank has adopted the foundation IRB approach to calculate the risk-weighted assets.
+For the estimation of LGDs of corporate loan, floor plan financing as well as SME loan portfolios, TISCO Bank has adopted the foundation IRB approach to calculate the risk-weighted assets.
 Thus, the LGDs used in the calculation must be the standard LGDs provided by the Bank of Thailand.

-PD estimates of corporate loan and floor plan financing portfolios must be regularly validated on annual basis.
+PD estimates of corporate loan, floor plan financing and SME loan portfolios must be regularly validated on annual basis.
 The estimates are validated through back-testing by comparing the average portfolio PD of each reporting period with the actual default for the portfolio occurred in that reporting period.
 The PD estimates, and credit rating systems if needed, shall be reviewed if the actual default rate of the portfolio is greater than the average portfolio PD, exceeding the acceptable limit.

-Table 8 Assets Exposures and Off Balance Sheet Items before Credit Risk Mitigation
+Table 9 Assets Exposures and Off Balance Sheet Items before Credit Risk Mitigation